 - Repeat the process for the second and third round of pie crust.

-- Allow the tarts to cool completely, then store in the refrigerator while preparing the whipped topping.
+- Allow the tarts to cool completely, then store them in the refrigerator while preparing the whipped topping.

 - In a small bowl, sprinkle the gelatin over the cold water and stir.
 Let the gelatin stand for a minute until it is absorbed by the water.
 Microwave the gelatin mixture on high for 15 to 20 seconds, or until the gelatin has melted and the mixture is clear.
 Set it aside.